jedinym/sqc-text/main.typ

 consistent results, as all the dependencies of the tools (both software dependencies and reference data) can be controlled.

-The _Dockerfile_ utilizes a multi-stage build, the first stage installs the necessary packages, fetches _MolProbity's_ reference data and source code from GitHub and builds _MolProbity's_ binaries.
+The _Dockerfile_ utilizes a multi-stage build.
+The first stage installs the necessary packages, fetches _MolProbity's_ reference data and source code from GitHub and builds _MolProbity's_ binaries.
 In the second stage, SQC's dependencies are installed.
 This method was selected to reduce the Docker image's build time.
-Building _MolProbity_ can be time-consuming, taking up to an hour on a recent laptop.
-Docker can cache unchanged layers between builds, improving build times.
+Building MolProbity can be time-consuming, taking up to an hour on a recent laptop.
+Docker can cache unchanged parts of the image between builds, improving build times.

 Since _MolProbity's_ results are dependent on reference data, the repositories containing it were forked into the _sb-ncbr_ organization on GitHub.
 These are then cloned during the image build.

+== Authentication
+In order to restrict access to the service, we utilize MinIO's built-in authentication mechanism.
+To access resources in a MinIO bucket, the user must provide an access key and a secret key.
+These two values are generated by the administrator using the MinIO management service and then provided to a new user.

 === Running validations
-The core of the validation service is utilizing the _MolProbity_ suite to validate atomic models and parsing its outputs into a validation report.
+The core of the validation service is utilizing the MolProbity suite to validate atomic models and parsing its outputs into a validation report.

-The SQC server listens on messages in the `requests` exchange in RabbitMQ.
+The SQC server listens for messages in the `requests` exchange in RabbitMQ.
 When a request arrives, the respective atomic model is fetched from MinIO and stored in the `/tmp` directory.

-Since _MolProbity_ exclusively supports validating models stored in the legacy PDB format, it's necessary to initially convert the PDBx/mmCIF atomic models to this legacy format.
+Since MolProbity exclusively supports validating models stored in the legacy PDB format, it's necessary to initially convert the PDBx/mmCIF atomic models to this legacy format.
 This is done using the _Gemmi_
 #footnote[https://gemmi.readthedocs.io/en/latest/] library for structural